The BEST Meatloaf Recipe is tender, juicy, and loaded with flavor. Below are my tips to create meatloaf perfection!

 Ground beef is seasoned, mixed with breadcrumbs and baked to perfection.
 It’s all topped off with a zesty topping (my favorite part)!

-This easy meatloaf recipe comes out juicy every time, is loaded with flavor and is pretty simple to make!
+This easy meatloaf recipe is loaded with flavor and is pretty simple to make!
 Add in a side of my favorite Crock Pot Mac and Cheese and some bread with Homemade Garlic Butter you’ve literally got the meal of my dreams.

-Meatloaf was always a dish my mom would make and a meal I absolutely loved so I wanted to keep this meatloaf recipe as close to hers as possible.
+I’ve always loved my Mom’s meatloaf recipe so I wanted to keep this meatloaf recipe as close to hers as possible.

-I use a mixture of chili sauce and ketchup (just like my mom always made) and it really takes this recipe to the next level.
-It’s all baked until crisped on the outside and melt in your mouth tender inside.
+I use a mixture of chili sauce (it’s not spicy) and ketchup (just like my mom always made) and it really takes this recipe to the next level.

 If you’ve never had chili sauce, you need to try it!
 It’s not spicy at all, it’s more like a zesty ketchup with tons of flavor.
-I add it to soups and stews and love it on everything from Burgers to Slow Cooker Sloppy Joes.
-It adds amazing flavor to this meatloaf recipe.
+I add it to soups and stews (and it’s amazing added to bbq sauce for Barbecue Ribs)